cahya-wirawan/rwkv-tokenizer/README.md

 ## Performance and Validity Test

-We compared the encoding results of the Rust RWKV Tokenizer and the original tokenizer using some parts of English Wikipedia and Chinese poetries dataset.
+We compared the encoding results of the Rust RWKV Tokenizer and the original tokenizer using some parts of the English Wikipedia and Chinese poetries datasets.
 Both results are identical.
-The Rust RWKV Tokenizer passes also the unit test that the original tokenizer provided.
-Following steps describe how to do the unittest:
+The Rust RWKV Tokenizer also passes the original tokenizer's unit test.
+The following steps describe how to do the unit test:
 ```
 $ pip install pytest rwkv-tokenizer
 $ git clone https://github.com/cahya-wirawan/rwkv-tokenizer.git